Frequently Asked Questions

 11. Have there been other brackish groundwater studies in Texas?

 A Survey of the Subsurface Saline Water of Texas completed in 1972 as TWDB Report 157 is available in an eight volume compendium on the TWDB Website.
 Please scroll down the list for links to each of the seven volumes.

 Another report, U.S. Geological Survey Water Supply Paper 1365, completed in 1965 by A.G.
 Winslow and L.R.
 Kister is available in PDF format on the U.S. Geological Survey Website.

 Many of the hydrogeology reports completed by the state and the U.S. Geological Survey discuss brackish portions of the major and minor aquifers in the lower salinity ranges (for example, 1,000 to 3,000 milligrams per liter of total dissolved solids).
-These reports, often completed by county, groups of counties, or aquifer wide, are available on the TWDB Publications Website.
+These reports, often completed by county, groups of counties, or aquifer wide, are available on the TWDB's Publications webpage.

 As part of the BRACS program, TWDB developed a bibliography of Texas geology.
 The database contains over 7,800 references from reports, books, journals, conference proceedings, scientific magazines, abstracts, theses, and dissertations.
 The bibliography includes topics on Texas geology, hydrogeology, geochemistry, geophysics, and other topics of interest to the BRACS program.
-The database is available on TWDB's Project Website as a Zipped MS Access® file.
+The database is available as a Zipped MS Access® file.